 "Freeze-Frame"From: 'Freeze-Frame' (1981)

-"Centerfold" (see No. 3 on our list of the Top 10 J. Geils Band Songs) was still hugely popular when the title track of the J. Geils Band's only No. 1 album was pulled as the second single.
+"Centerfold" was still hugely popular when the title track of the J. Geils Band's only No. 1 album was pulled as the second single.
 It reached the Top Five, too.
 Like many of the band's '80s songs, "Freeze-Frame" replaces the gritty R&B of the group's early days with a glossy pop sheen ready-made for Top 40 radio.

 "I Do"From: 'Monkey Island' (1977)

 The J. Geils Band had a Top 25 hit with a live version of their cover of the Marvelows' doo-wop classic "I Do" in 1982.
 But we prefer the slick studio take found on 1977's Monkey Island album, an experimental detour that played around in new sonic playgrounds (the title track runs nine minutes).
 "I Do" doesn't quite fit the tone of the LP, but it's one of the band's best tributes to '60s R&B.

 After being absent from the Top 40 for four years, the J. Geils Band sharpened their pop hooks and returned in 1978 with Sanctuary, their tightest-sounding record in years.
 "One Last Kiss," the album's hooky hit single, climbed to No. 35, marking a commercial rebirth that would last until the band's breakup in 1985.